Volkswagen Microbus/Bulli concept vehicles

 The Volkswagen Microbus/Bulli concept vehicles are a series of concept cars that are styled to recall the original Volkswagen Microbus built by Volkswagen AG.
 The first of these was the Volkswagen Microbus Concept Car (also known as the New Microbus and Microbus Concept), first presented at the 2001 North American International Auto Show (NAIAS).

-Later concepts included the Bulli (2011), BUDD-e (2016), and ID BUZZ (2017), all battery electric vehicle concepts, and the ID BUZZ has now gone into production after it’s launch in 2022.
+Later concepts included the Bulli (2011), BUDD-e (2016), and ID BUZZ (2017), all battery electric vehicle concepts, and the ID BUZZ has now gone into production after its launch in 2022.

 Design

 The new Microbus Concept was completely modern compared to the Type 2, featuring a 7-inch screen in the center console and a second ceiling-located 7-inch screen that allowed the driver to see behind the vehicle.
 Passengers had 8-inch screens mounted in the seatbacks for video entertainment.
-The Microbus Concept was approximately the same size as the contemporary Volkswagen Eurovan, and was powered by a newly-developed 3.2L V-6 engine with stated output of 231 hp and 236 lbft.
+The Microbus Concept was approximately the same size as the contemporary Volkswagen Eurovan, and was powered by a newly developed 3.2L V-6 engine with stated output of 231 hp and 236 lbft.

 Styling of the Microbus Concept was handled by Volkswagen's California Design Studio in Simi Valley.